Ca$_{3}$Ru$_{2}$O$_{7}$: Interplay among degrees of freedom and the role of the exchange-correlation: Abstract

 \section{Abstract}

 Ca$_{3}$Ru$_{2}$O$_{7}$ is a fascinating material that displays physical properties governed by spin-orbit interactions and structural distortions, showing a wide range of remarkable electronic phenomena.
-Here, we present a density-functional-based analysis of the interplay among degrees of freedom, such as magnetism, Coulomb repulsion (Hubbard-U), and lattice degree of freedom, together with clarifying the role of the exchange-correlation effects (LDA v/s PBEsol functional).
-Our goal is twofold: first, to provide a brief overview of the current state of the art on this compound underpinning to last proposed theoretical models and experimental research, and second, to give another view to model the electronic properties compared with the previous theoretical models, establishing the lower and upper limits of (Hubbard-U).
-Furthermore, disentangle the effect of the Coulomb repulsion, structure, and functional approximation on the electronic band structure.
-Our findings show that local-density approximations (LDA) exchange-correlation outperforms the generalized gradient approximations (GGA-PBE); the Hubbard-U term in range ($0.2 \leq U \leq 2.0$ eV) for LDA+U accurately reproduces the structural and electronic properties of Ca$_{3}$Ru$_{2}$O$_{7}$.
+Here, we present a density-functional-based analysis of the interplay among degrees of freedom, such as magnetism, Coulomb repulsion (Hubbard-U), and structural degrees of freedom, considering two exchange-correlation methods: Local-Density Approximation (LDA) and Perdew-Burke-Ernzerhof revised for solids (PBEsol).
+Our goal is twofold: first, to provide a brief overview of the current state of the art on this compound underpinning to the last proposed theoretical models and experimental research, and second, to give another view to model the electronic properties compared with the previous theoretical models.
+Our findings show that Ca$_{3}$Ru$_{2}$O$_{7}$ displays several electronic states (metal, semimetal, and narrow insulator) as a function of Hubbard-U while it exhibits structural transition depending on the functional.
+We disentangle the effect of the different degrees of freedom involved, clarifying the role of exchange-correlation in the observed electronic and structural transitions.